What Can I Learn From Taking A Bipolar Test?

 Periods of depression

-During episodes of depression or low points, those with bipolar disorder may experience feelings of sadness, helplessness, and a loss of interest in activities, including those that used to be enjoyable.
+During bouts of bipolar depression or low points, those with bipolar disorder may experience feelings of sadness, helplessness, and a loss of interest in activities, including those that used to be enjoyable.

 Mania and hypomania

-One may become energized, euphoric, or irritable when one’s mood shifts to mania or hypomania (less extreme than mania).
-These mood swings may seriously impact daily life, affecting sleep, energy, activity, judgment, behavior, and the ability to think clearly.
+When one’s mood shifts to mania or hypomania (less extreme than mania), one may feel energized, euphoric, or irritable.
+These mood swings may seriously impact one’s life, affecting sleep, energy, activity, judgment, behavior, and the ability to think clearly.
 People with bipolar spectrum disorders may have trouble managing everyday tasks at work, school, or maintaining relationships.
-Some individuals with bipolar disorder may be at risk of starting fights or arguments.
+Some individuals with bipolar disorder may be at risk to become known as someone who has started fights as well.

 Mood swings

-Mood swing episodes, sometimes referred to as mixed episodes, may occur multiple times a year.
-Depression may last two weeks or more, and mania lasts at least a week.
+Mood swing episodes may occur multiple times a year.
+Bipolar depression may last two weeks or more, and mania may last a few days to a few months.
 In some cases, those living with bipolar disorder experience mixed episodes where mania and depression rapidly cycle throughout the days or weeks.
-These mood swings can range from being self-confident to depressed in a short span of time.
-Note that only people diagnosed with bipolar I disorder experience mania.
-Those with bipolar II disorder experience hypomania, a less severe form.
+These mood swings can range from feeling self-confident to depressed in a short span of time.

 How common is bipolar disorder?

-Bipolar disorder is common.
+Bipolar spectrum disorder is common.
 About 2.9% of American adolescents have been diagnosed with the condition, which amounts to about 12 million teens in the US.
-In some cases, symptoms of bipolar disorder show up during adolescence.
-However, the average age for people diagnosed with bipolar disorder is 25 years old, and bipolar disorder is more frequently diagnosed in adulthood.
+Often, symptoms of bipolar disorder show up during adolescence or childhood.
+The average age for people diagnosed with bipolar disorder is 25 years old.

-Although bipolar disorder is a lifelong condition, managing mood swings and other symptoms may be possible by following a treatment plan.
-Bipolar disorder is often successfully treated by psychological counseling (psychotherapy), medications, or a combination of the two.
+Although bipolar disorder is a lifelong condition, it may be possible to manage mood swings and other symptoms by following a treatment plan.
+In many cases, bipolar disorder is successfully treated by psychological counseling (psychotherapy), medications, or a combination of the two.

-If you have had at least one episode of symptoms of bipolar disorder, further exploring these symptoms can be validating.
-Taking a bipolar disorder test at home or online or an official diagnostic exam with a professional might give insight into how bipolar disorder impacts your life.
+If you have had at least one episode of symptoms of bipolar disorder, further exploring these symptoms can feel validating.
+Taking a bipolar disorder test at home or online or an official diagnostic exam might give insight into how bipolar disorder impacts your life.

 You may take a bipolar self-test online.
 However, these bipolar tests do not replace professional testing and are unable to diagnose bipolar disorder on their own.
-If you have recently taken an online test that indicated the potential for bipolar disorder, ask your parent if a medical professional can officially evaluate you.
-If you’re an adult, bring your online screening results to an appointment to discuss with your provider,
+If you have recently taken an online test that indicated the potential for bipolar disorder, ask your parent if you can be officially evaluated by a medical professional.

 Spending money on an online bipolar disorder test may help you become familiar with various symptoms of bipolar disorder and reflect upon how your experiences have affected your well-being.
-When you meet with a doctor or mental health professional, you may have more confidence in listing your symptoms.
+When you meet with a doctor or mental health professional, you may feel better able to list your symptoms.

 Process of bipolar diagnosis in adolescents